LisanneWallaard/Case-Study/README.md

 The notebook consists of text and code cells (`python`).
 It uses the following libraries:

 ## Installation
 No installation should be needed.
-Just download the notebook and open it in an editor.
+Just download the notebook and open it in an editor where you are able to run the code.